theastropath/turbot/README.md

 delimited string, for example: `export TURBOT_CHANNELS="some;channels;here"`.

 More usage help can be found by running `turbot --help`.

-## 📱 Using the bot

-Once you've connected the bot to your server, you can interact with it over Discord via the following commands in any of the authorized channels.

-- `!about`: Get information about Turbot
-- `!help`: Provides detailed help about all of the following commands

-### 🤔 User Preferences

-These commands allow users to set their preferences.
-These preferences are used to make other commands more relevant, for example by converting times to the user's preferred timezone.

-- `!info`: Get a user's information
-- `!pref`: Set a user preference; use command to get a list of available options

-### 💸 Turnips

-These commands help users buy low and sell high in the stalk market.

-- `!best`: Look for the current best sell or buy
-- `!buy`: Save a buy price
-- `!clear`: Clear your price data
-- `!graph`: Graph price data
-- `!history`: Get price history
-- `!lastweek`: Get graph for last week's price data
-- `!oops`: Undo the last price data
-- `!predict`: Predict your price data for the rest of the week
-- `!reset`: Reset all users' data
-- `!sell`: Save a sell price

-### 🐟 Fish & 🐞 Bugs

-Provides users with information on where and when to catch critters.

-- `!bugs`: Get information on bugs
-- `!fish`: Get information on fish
-- `!new`: Get information on newly available fish and bugs

-### 🦴 Fossils, 🖼️ Art, & 🎶 Songs

-When a community of users tracks collectables and trades them between each other, everyone finishes collecting everything in the game so much more quickly than they would on their own.

-These commands can also help users tell fake art from real art.

-- `!art`: Get information on an art piece
-- `!collect`: Make something as collected
-- `!collected`: Show the things you've collected so far
-- `!count`: Count the number of collected things you have
-- `!needed`: Find out what collectables are needed by you and others
-- `!search`: Search for someone who needs a fossil or art
-- `!uncollect`: Remove something from your collection
-- `!uncollected`: Get a list of things that you haven't collected yet

 ## ⚛️ Heroku Support